Coding-Badly/RFID-KeyMaster/README.md

 # RFID-KeyMaster
-KeyMaster RFID Interlock Raspberry Pi
+Turn a Raspberry Pi into an RFID lock.